ray-project/ray/doc/source/serve/managing-java-deployments.md

 # Managing Java Deployments

-Java is one of the mainstream programming languages.
-Some users are used to using Java for daily development.
-Therefore, we provide the Ray Serve Java API.
-Through this Java API, users can manage the deployments written in Java.
-At the same time, Java API can also manage Python model deployments across languages.
+Java is one of the mainstream programming languages for production services.
+Ray Serve natively supports Java API for creating, updating and managing deployments.
+You can create deployment using Java and call them via Python, or vice versa.

 This section should help you:

 - create, query, update and configure Java deployments
 - configure resources of your Java deployments
-- manage Python deployments
+- manage Python deployments using Java API

 ```{contents}
 ```